Joe0x7F/MCP9701A/README.md

 I used 9 different MCP9701As to acquire the data.
 102 different data points were used to determine the characteristic equation.

-# Another good Temperature sensor
+# Another good Temperature sensor:

 https://github.com/Joe0x7F/LMT87

-# Warning
+# Warning:

 The TMP35/TMP36/TMP37 is an unpredictable product.
 I recommend against ever using it.